Binary quartic forms with vanishing $J$-invariant: Introduction

 The forms with vanishing $J$-invariant can be characterized by the fact that their \emph{Hessian} covariants are perfect squares in $\bC[x,y]$.
 The Hessian covariant of $F$, denoted as $H_F$, is given by

 Then $F \in \V_4(\bR)$ if and only if there exists a quadratic form $f$ with complex coefficients such that $f^2 | H_F$ as elements in $\bC[x,y]$.
 Further, one can take $f$ to be a form with co-prime integer coefficients and non-zero discriminant when $F \in \V_4(\bZ)$ and $I(F) \ne 0$.
+Moreover when $F \in \V_4^{(0)}(\bR)$ we may take $f$ to have real coefficients and $\Delta(f) < 0$ (see Lemma \ref{explicit I}).
 Observe that if $H_F$ is divisible by the square of a reducible quadratic form, then so will $H_{F_T}$ for any $T \in \GL_2(\bZ)$.
 The next family we shall consider will be:

 We now put

 The main theorems of our paper are the following counting results for $N(X)$ and $M(X)$:

 \begin{theorem} The asymptotic formula